SaimManzoor49/FYP/README.md

 ## Step 3: Configure Models or Video Sources

-1. Open the configuration files or script settings.
+1. Open the configuration files or main file.
 2. Adjust the paths to models, video sources, or other settings as required for your use case.

 ---